 Here are some key differences:

-• Bulk pricing and purchase orders: This is a game-changer for businesses that need to purchase large quantities of a single item.
+- Bulk pricing and purchase orders: This is a game-changer for businesses that need to purchase large quantities of a single item.
 Plus, the platform allows for payment via purchase orders, a common requirement in many business transactions.
+You can also use invoicing software to generate purchase orders alongside invoices to streamline this process and ensure every delivery meets business compliance standards.

 The Bottomline: If you're shopping for yourself, use regular Amazon.
 But if you're buying for a business or organization, Amazon B2B is the way to go.